SyCLoPS User Manual¶

 The SyCLoPS paper: The System for Classification of Low-Pressure Systems (SyCLoPS): An All-in-One Objective Framework for Large-scale Datasets (Han & Ullrich, 2025).
 Link to the article: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024JD041287

 Documentation about the TempestExtremes(TE) software can be found HERE.
+Missing values in datasets can be safely handled by TE in the latest realease.

-all the SyCLoPS codes and comments can be found in SyCLoPS_main.py
+All the SyCLoPS codes and comments can be found in on SyCLoPS @ GitHub.

 Table of Contents: